Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs: Law of large numbers for the empirical distribution

 \subsection{Weak law of large numbers}

-The proof of the weak law of large numbers for the empirical distribution relies on the previously introduced many-to-two lemma, Lemma \ref{lem:many-to-two}.
+The proof of the weak law of large numbers for the empirical distribution relies on the previously introduced many-to-two formula in Lemma \ref{lem:many-to-two}.
 Recall that by $(Y_n)_{n\in\N}$ we denote a random walk with transition probabilities given by $\mathsf{P}$, as defined in Section \ref{sec:prelim}.
-Note that assumptions \ref{A3} and \ref{A4} yield that the drift of the random walk $(Y_n)_{n\in \N}$ exists and is finite, that is there exists $\ell\geq 0$ such that

-Recall also the probability measure $\ProbHat$, where we added two independent spinal particles $(\xi^1_n)_{n\in\N}$ and $(\xi^2_n)_{n\in\N}$ to the random Galton-Watson tree $T$ with offspring distribution $\pi$.
-By $\tau$ we have denoted the first time two spine particles split, and we call $\tau$ \textit{the splitting time}.
+Recall the probability measure $\ProbHat$, where we added two independent spinal particles $(\xi^1_n)_{n\in\N}$ and $(\xi^2_n)_{n\in\N}$ to the random Galton-Watson tree $T$ with offspring distribution $\pi$.
+By $\tau$ we have denoted the first time the two spine particles split, and we call $\tau$ \textit{the splitting time}.
 We introduce the average distance $H_n$ traveled by the particles up to time $n$ as

 and we write

 Note that it holds that